GenBrg/BallEscape/README.md

         Hao Wang \<haowang2@andrew.cmu.edu\>

 Design:
-It's a physic-based ball escape game where player control a ball and try to drop through the hole to escape from the death machine.
+It's a physic-based ball escape game where player control a ball and try to drop through the holes to escape from the death machine and achieve as many points as possible.

 Screen Shot: